MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/migrate-help.md

 When you have converted your content to MarkDown, you can use a Git repo in Azure DevOps as your source repository, create a private or public repo in GitHub, or set up a project in [MkDocs](https://www.mkdocs.org/), for example.
 Then you can use open source tools such as [DocFx](https://dotnet.github.io/docfx/) to generate content for your website.
 In general, working in MarkDown means that you have access to a world of open source tools and do not have a hard dependency on Microsoft providing you with tools.

 If you do not yet have a website that you publish content to, then there are several ways in which you can create such a site.
 The [MkDocs](https://www.mkdocs.org/) project generates a website for you, but you can also work with a web designer to build a site that resembles the [Docs.microsoft.com](/dynamics365/business-central/) site, if that is what your customers will prefer.
+We recommend deploying to [an Azure web app](/azure/app-service/overview).

 ## See Also